-This is great for maintaining strength and preventing injuries.
+Plyometrics are excellent for maintaining strength and preventing injuries in soccer.
 Simply start out jumping over a soccer ball to the right and left twenty times and then forward and backwards over the ball twenty times is a simple plyometric exercise to start out with.
 This is with both feet.
 Yes, this is an easy and simple way to do plyometics.

 Whatever the origins of the word the term is used to describe the method of training which seeks to enhance the explosive reaction of the individual through powerful muscular contractions as a result of rapid eccentric contractions.